mohdvasm/5-day-genai-with-google/README.md

 The cousre is so amazing to understand the LLM concepts with ground breaking explaination with PDF and the notebook to grasp the knowledge comprehensively.

+To get into self-paced learning, please enroll in the course and embark the LLM journey: https://www.kaggle.com/learn-guide/5-day-genai

 ### Index

 - Day 1